“Beloved, in regard to all things I pray that you prosper and be in health, even as your soul prospers” (3 John 1:2 MKJV).

 Many apparently reputable charities are thriving with profitable, high-salaried administration and financing programs that you could find disgusting and contrary to truth and justice.

 Observe safe driving methods.
 Avoid phone calls, even hands-free while driving, and never text and drive.
 On the road, your attention should remain on the surroundings.
 Watch From One Second to the Next.

 Be responsible for the maintenance of your car.
 If you aren’t a handy person, be sure to follow the scheduled maintenance plan in your vehicle manual.

 Buy used vehicles when you can, because most cars lose a good percentage of their value just being driven off the lot.

 Research the best makes and models of the type of vehicle to suit your needs.
 Use various consumer reports available on the net.
 Look for a vehicle that is reliable and inexpensive to repair.

 Ask questions to find out about the history of the vehicle you’re looking at.
 When dealing with an individual rather than a dealership, you’ll be able to better assess the car, having the owner available to inform you.
 You can also see what kind of person you are dealing with, which tells you something important.
 Another bonus is you will generally get a better price dealing directly with the owner, cutting out salesman’s commissions and dealership overhead.

-Have your mechanic check over the vehicle if you’re serious about owning it, especially if it’s more than a few years old and has some wear.
+Have your mechanic check over the vehicle if you’re serious about owning it, especially if it’s more than a few years old.

 Avoid going to gambling sites, gaming sites, and those for pirated software – where you can easily pick up a virus.
 And don’t use pirated software, for legal and ethical reasons.